All Extraordinary Abilities are written using the following format.

 - Personal – Only the user of the Special Ability is affected and any worn or held items.

-- Touch – The user must touch the intended target and optionally themselves.
+- Touch – The user must touch the intended target (themselves included if that is the intention).

 - Ranged – A single target at range.